 If you're used to paying an extra $30 a month on your cell phone bill just to have the latest smartphone every year, it might be time to end that expensive cycle.
 Here are two great ways to do so.

 MVNOs are very BYOP (bring your own phone) friendly.
 New iPhone and Samsung Galaxy models don't change that much from year to year.
 Why not save several hundred dollars by hanging onto yours a little longer?

 - Check the website to make sure your device is compatible.

 - Order your activation kit and swap out the SIM cards.

 - Activate your new service according to the provider's instructions.

 Just make sure your phone is paid off and unlocked.
 If you need to know how to unlock your device we've got you covered.

 Buying a used cell phone just makes sense.
 We buy used cars in order to save money and extend the life of durable goods.
 Smartphones aren't much different, plus buying used or refurbished devices saves you hundreds in the long run.

-For example, you can buy a new Samsung Galaxy S9 for $800.
-Or, you can buy a refurbished Galaxy S7 with a 12-month limited warranty from Decluttr.com for $257.
+For example, you could buy a new Samsung Galaxy S9 for $800 or a refurbished Galaxy S9 for $449.
 That's quite a difference!